What’s a sabbatical?

 Do you remember going to the library back in the day?
 Why not take advantage of all the free books at your local library?
 Or if you prefer ebooks, Amazon offers a large selection of free ebooks on Kindle.

 Check out Goodreads to get book recommendations, see what your friends are reading, and connect with other readers.

 Now that you know how awesome it can be to be on sabbatical, the question is how do you actually pull it off effectively.

 Here are some tips to set yourself up for a successful sabbatical:

 More and more companies are starting to recognize the benefits of offering their employees a sabbatical.
 Studies have shown that sabbatical programs can be beneficial for both the workers and the companies.

 Many companies are offering sabbatical programs that are either paid, unpaid, or partially paid.
-YourSabbatical.com provides a list of companies with sabbatical programs and whether they’re paid.
+FairyGodBoss.com provides a list of over 70 companies with some sort of sabbatical program.

 2- Save Up